 Step 3: Then, Click App & browser control from the left side menu as shown below.

 Step 4: On the right side, click Reputation-based protection settings under the Reputation-based Protection option.

-Step 5: Click on the toggle button of the Check apps and files option to turn it Off as shown in the below screenshot.
+Step 5: Click on the toggle button to OFF for both the options namely Check apps and files and SmartScreen for Microsoft Edge to turn it Off as shown in the below screenshot.

 NOTE: Click Yes on the UAC prompt to continue.

 Step 6: That’s it.
 Close the Windows Security window.

 This is how any user can disable the Windows Defender SmartScreen on the system using Windows Security app.

 How to disable the Windows Defender SmartScreen via Local Group Policy Editor